Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 front

-Substituting the kinematic identity v
+Substituting v

 3D